I’ll tell you what motivated me to learn how to make instant coffee taste better.

 There was a kettle, and a can of instant coffee in the cupboard.
 That’s it.
 It was not good.

 Next time, I’ll be more prepared.
-I’ve done the research, and I’m happy to share with you some ideas about how to make your instant coffee taste better.
+I’ve done the research, and I’m happy to share with you some ideas.

 The best tasting instant coffee

-Before we go any further, let me start by saying your instant coffee will only be as good as the brand you buy, and there is one brand that clearly stands out above all the rest: Waka Coffee.
+Before we go too much further, let me start by saying your instant coffee will only be as good as the brand you buy, and there is one brand that clearly stands out above all the rest: Waka Coffee.

 Waka is bringing a specialty coffee sensibility to the instant coffee market, and their 100% single-origin Arabica coffee is easily the closest thing to fresh-brewed you will find.
 Their Colombian is a nice, medium roast with citrus notes, quite unlike any instant coffee you may know.